czottmann/yuidoc-theme-dana/README.markdown

 filters; feel the luxurious yet cheap plastic underneath.

+### Built-in Goodies

+I've taken the liberty of implementing an (IMHO) better display of object-type parameters: if several parameters are passed in as properties on a single object, only that object will be displayed as a parameter in the tables' first columns.
+As an example, let's say you're documenting three parameters your method is expecting:

+    * …
+    * @param  obj.param1 {String} A string!
+    * @param  obj.param2 {Number} A number!
+    * @param  obj.param3 {Boolean} A boolean, surprisingly!
+    * …

+Here's how these would be displayed in the generated documentation:

+Original YUIDoc theme: `method( obj.param1, obj.param2, obj.param3 )`
+Dana theme: `method( obj )`

+For a real-life example, see the docs for [YAHOO.widget.DataTable's events](http://zottmann.org/yuidoc-theme-dana-example/YAHOO.widget.DataTable.html#event_cellClickEvent).

+This behaviour was added in the templates; I am aware that this is hardly the best place for putting new functionality, but I didn't feel like forking YUIDoc, so have mercy.  ;)

 ## Installation / Usage

 I assume you've got YUIDoc up and running at this point.
 Just